Who Is Cristiano Ronaldo?

 Ronaldo’s 2016 wins included the European Championship, Champions League and Club World Cup, plus individual awards from UEFA and France Football magazine.
 The following year, he claimed a fifth Ballon d'Or to tie the mark held by his longtime rival, Messi.

-After dropping hints that his time with Real was coming to an end, Ronaldo confirmed the rumors by signing with Italian Serie A club Juventus in July 2018.
-The soccer star stood to make an estimated $35 million per year for Juventus, which paid a $140 million transfer fee to his old Spanish club.
+After dropping hints that his time with Real was coming to an end, Ronaldo confirmed the rumors in July 2018 by signing with Italian Serie A club Juventus, which paid a $140 million transfer fee to his old Spanish club.

 Ronaldo paid tribute to Real fans in an open letter on the club's website, writing: "These years at Real Madrid and in this city of Madrid have quite possibly been the happiest years of my life.
 I only have feelings of great gratitude to this club, to the fans and to the city.
 I can only give thanks to all of them for the love and affection that I have received."